teixeluis/clustered-heating-controller/README.md

-Note: because in this design the ESP32 is unable to obtain the current thermostat settings and other parameters from the heater microcontroller itself, this means that if the user changes a setting via the IR remote control, the information presented in the telemetry about the HeatingController will get out of sync.
+Note: because in this design the ESP32 is unable to obtain the current thermostat settings and other parameters from the heater microcontroller itself, this means that if the user changes a setting via the IR remote control, the information presented in the telemetry about the HeatingController will not be in sync anymore.
 The only status obtained directly from the heater is that of the fan via the optocoupler.